 3. Share your safety plans with each other ahead of the event date.

-Vendors should share what safety precautions they will be implementing at the event and if there are any requirements they have for guests at the event (i.e., wear a mask when approaching me, remain 6 feet away, etc.).
-It is just as important for the party host to share their safety plan for their event.
+Vendors should share what safety precautions they will be implementing at the event and if there are any requirements they have for guests at the event.
+It is also just as important for the party host to share their safety plan for their event.
 Ensure there is two-way communication about all safety protocols that will be enforced prior to the event so there are no surprises on the day of.

 4. Be in constant communication.